paulo-raca/MO810/Diary.md

 I still have no idea how to handle Volume, since it varies a lot between companies.
 It could probably be normalized by the total number of shares in the company?
 Anyway, we'll ignore it for now.

+## 2018-04-15

+### AI Gym

+Over the weekend I looked into OpenAI Gym as a mean to perform reinforcement learning of our trader.

+It's actually a very simple API:
+1. Send state to AI
+2. Receive action from AI
+3. Compute next state and reward (Profit!)
+4. Repeat

+While I still haven't coded the stock trading environment, it is straightforward enough.

+On the other hand, it is completely open on the learning side of the things, and I really haven't scrapped the surface on how to do it (with tensorflow or whatever)